 LAVWMA is a JPA comprised of the cities of Livermore and Pleasanton along with DSRSD.
-LAVWMA was created in 1974 to transport treated wastewater from Livermore, Pleasanton, and DSRSD to the San Francisco Bay.
+LAVWMA was created in 1974 to transport treated wastewater from Livermore, Pleasanton, and DSRSD to San Francisco Bay.
 Key infrastructure includes the 15.6 miles of 24- to 36-inch export pipeline and wet weather outfall.
 The facilities pass through Pleasanton, Castro Valley, San Lorenzo, and San Leandro.
 EBDA then handles the discharge of the treated wastewater.
 LAVWMA facilities are designed to export a maximum flow of 41.2 mgd during wet weather events.

 Only during wet weather events, LAVWMA will be required to store flows or temporarily discharge to San Lorenzo Creek and Alamo Creek.
 LAVWMA has a separate NPDDES permit (No. CA0038679) issued by the RWQCB (No. R2-2016-0015), which allows discharge of up to 21.5 mgd of dechlorinated effluent into the San Lorenzo Creek.
-Similarly, only during wet weather events, the permit allows up to 55 mgd (LAVWMA.com, 2019).
-When this flow occurs, LAVWMA is also authorized to discharge to Alamo Canal.
+Similarly, only during wet weather events, the permit allows up to 55 mgd discharge to Alamo Canal mgd.
 To this date, no such discharge has ever occurred to Alamo Canal.